Collections#

 operator asks whether an element is present inside a collection, and returns a boolean answer.

-# Define a new list and dictionary to work with
+# Define a new list, dictionary, and string to work with

 # Check if a particular element is present in the list